keremburakyilmaz/website-fingerprinting/README.md

 ### 3.2 Manuel Michael Voit
+At the start of the project, I looked into how browser fingerprinting works and what use cases there are, both legitimate and malicious.
+Kerem and I researched what different fingerprinting techniques there are, how they work, how effective they are and what data you can use for fingerprinting.

-I was responsible to implement the local webserver and the database.
+My responsibility was the implementation of the local webserver and the database.
 I came up with the idea for the simplified demonstration of fingerprinting and realized it with this setup.
 I used the fingerprinting website that Kerem created and added the buttons and the logic behind them for the demonstration.
 For the testing I coordinated the interface with Frederic and implemented it.
 I created and tested the necessary endpoints of the webserver and the database tables.

 I also supported Frederic in creating the browser automation script for the testing.
 I discussed the use of a dockerized environment or VMs with him and fixed problems related to the loading of extensions with Selenium for Chrome and Firefox.
-I set up a testing environment on Windows for all four browsers Chrome, Brave, Firefox and Tor.
+I set up a testing environment on Windows for all four browsers: Chrome, Brave, Firefox and Tor.
 In order to do that, I ported the Selenium script that Frederic created for MacOS to work for Windows.
 Selenium does not support Tor browser automation out of the box.
 The [tor-browser-selenium](https://github.com/webfp/tor-browser-selenium) GitHub repository offers a way to automate Tor on Linux. [tor-browser-selenium-windows](https://github.com/Mohamed-Emad126/tor-browser-selenium-windows) is a fork of this repository.
 The files in the folder `./website-calls/tbselenium/` are not ours and originate from the beforementioned repository.
 This is also mentioned in the README and LICENSE file in the folder.
 I integrated this code into the testing script to allow us to automate the Tor Browser with Selenium WebDriver on Windows.
 Furthermore, I translated the BASH script for MacOS that executes all the test into a batch script for Windows and performed the tests on Windows.

 I worked on the following sections of the written report:
-- 1.1 Fingerprint-collection website including DB
+- 1.1 Browser fingerprinting demonstrator
 - 2.2 Local webserver and database
 - 3.2 Individual Contribution